mysociety/local-intelligence-hub/README.md

 3. Wait for the Dev Containers to set up.
 This will take less than 10 minutes.

-4. In the "Run and Debug" section of the VSCode left-hand navigation, run the "Run Mapped!" configuration to start the Mapped application.
+4. In the "Run and Debug" section of the VSCode left-hand navigation, click the "Run Mapped!" configuration to start the Mapped application.

 5. Visit http://localhost:3000 in your browser to access Mapped.

+***

 ### Feature Showcase